weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-We can also follow the chronology Borges' "La muerte y la brújula" ("Death and the Compass"):
+We can also follow the chronology of Borges' cuento "La muerte y la brújula" ("Death and the Compass"):

 <div id="tiwoligallery">
  <ul>